What is Basel III?

 - Net Stable Funding Ratio (NSFR) – This particular standard ensures that banks hold an amount of long-term funding that is at least equal to their long-term assets.
 In a way, it covers the entire balance sheet and provides incentives to the bank to use stable sources of funding.

 Capital Leverage Ratio

 The leverage ratio as per Basel III standards is based on Tier 1 capital.
 The capital leverage ratio is used to determine the capital adequacy of banks.
 It also puts a constraint on how the bank may leverage its capital.
 This ratio is a supplementary requirement.

 Basel III accord requires that the banks keep their capital leverage ratio minimum of 3%.

-As the Financial Stability Board states – “Full, timely and consistent implementation of Basel III is fundamental to a sound and properly functioning banking system that is able to support economic recovery and growth on a sustainable basis.”
-However, the adoption of Basel III regulations is a challenge for all banks.
-In order to aid an effective and timely adoption, the Basel committee has recommended a timeline of phase wise implementations to give banks the time to build quality capital and appropriate standards.
-As per the latest BIS press release, the final Basel III minimum requirements are expected to be implemented by 1st January 2022 and will be fully phased in by 1st January 2027.
+As the Financial Stability Board states – “Full, timely, and consistent implementation of Basel III is fundamental to a sound and properly functioning banking system that is able to support economic recovery and growth on a sustainable basis.”
+However, adopting Basel III regulations is a challenge for all banks.
+To aid an effective and timely adoption, the Basel Committee has recommended a timeline of phase-wise implementations to give banks the time to build quality capital and appropriate standards.
+As per the latest BIS press release, the final Basel III minimum requirements are expected to be implemented by 1st January 2022 and fully phased in by 1st January 2027.